soklet/soklet/README.md

 ## App Startup

-Soklet applications are regular Java applications - no Servlet container required.
+Soklet applications are regular Java applications - there is no Servlet container.

 ```java
 class App {